-Many motherboards come with an integrated graphics processor to handle less-intensive graphics but if you want to play HD (or better) games or want to do anything productive work related to graphics like 3D rendering, video processing, or even tasks like cryptomining, you must have a dedicated graphics card.
+Many motherboards come with an integrated graphics processor to handle less-intensive graphics but if you want to play HD (or better) games or want to do any productive work related to graphics like 3D rendering, video processing, or even tasks like cryptomining, you must have a dedicated graphics card.